 When Bless’ turn comes, a few teardrops appear; she hasn’t seen her father in three years.
 Stéphane starts singing over the phone and soon tears start rolling down the cheeks of all three sisters.

 But the voice starts growing closer, and while the two younger girls concentrate on the image of their father on the phone screen, Neema suddenly understands.
 Upon realizing that it’s not a dream and that her dad is calling from much closer than Belgium, Neema can’t hide her excitement anymore.
-She sprints from the waiting chair, jumps high into the arms of her father who is now in the room; he embraces tightly.
+She sprints from the waiting chair, jumps high into the arms of her father who is now in the room; he embraces her tightly.
 As if to dispel his own doubts, Stéphane lowers Neemad to stare into her pearly eyes, before lifting her one more time.

 For close to a minute, Stéphane embraces his firstborn child and, perhaps due to what he and his daughters have endured, he starts crying too.